Follow these steps during the scoping phase of your project:

 Purchase third-party mitigation credits

-If purchasing third-party mitigation credits, purchase after the permitting agencies approve the Credit Use Plan.
+If purchasing third-party mitigation credits, purchase after the permitting agencies approve the Credit Use Plan and the permit is verified.
 If there’s more than one bank, continue with a competitive process or document a formal justification as to why you won’t.
 If there’s only one bank, pursue a sole source of contract.
 Complete a formal sole source justification.
 Post all credit purchases on The Department of Enterprise Services, Washington Electronic Business Solutions as required.

 Work with a procurement professional or contracting officer to create a contract between WSDOT and the bank sponsor.
 Use the standard form contract.
 Contact your contracting officer if you need assistance.